-Calculating your budget is easy when you know how and is so important to get right so that you avoid potential disappointment.
+Calculating your extension budget is so important to get right so that you avoid potential disappointment.
+Jon from Hylands Homes shows you how to do it in 3 simple steps.

 It’s a delicate balance between having everything you want and what is feasibly affordable and it is so easy to overspend in areas when you get excited and you don’t have a budget plan to stick to.
 When this happens, something else will have to give or you’ll be left with an unfinished project.